Need Help? Give us a call.

 On the other hand, if your business makes transactions in person, then your point of sale system will need to be able to process physical card payments.

-As the most basic, universally used way of processing card payments, swiping magstripes is a must for a point of sale system for in-person transactions.
+As the most basic, universally used way of processing card payments, swiping magstripes is a must for a POS system for in-person transactions.

 Though many customers will come equipped with chip cards or contactless payments methods, not every customer will.
 As a result, in order to be able to accommodate any card-paying customer, your POS system will need to be able to read cards—even those without chips—with a magstripe reader.